yaahc/yaahallo.github.io/_posts/2019-04-04-other-operators.md

 - <https://en.cppreference.com/w/cpp/language/operator_other>

 Feel free to reference this while you are reading.
 I think it's a interesting read, but don't worry too much because I include the most relevant sections inline.
-What follows are a series of _fun_ facts C++'s other operators, how I feel about them, and how they relate to Rust. (_Of course_)
+What follows are a series of fun facts C++'s other operators, how I feel about them, and how they relate to Rust.

 ## A Story of What's to Come